Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamics of post-singularly finite entire functions

 One of the most important sets for studying the dynamics of entire functions is the set

 of escaping points.
 The escaping set $I(f)$ is fully invariant and $I(f)\neq\emptyset$ \cite{E1}.
-In many cases, and in particular for psf entire maps, the escaping set carries a rich combinatorial structure some aspects of which we are going to describe in the following.
+In many cases, and in particular for psf entire maps, the escaping set carries a rich combinatorial structure.
+In the following, we will describe some of its aspects.

 In \cite{RRRS} it was shown that for a large class of transcendental entire maps the escaping set decomposes in a natural way into dynamic rays distinguished by external addresses so that the escaping dynamics of the map is semi-conjugate to the simple dynamics of the shift map on the space of external addresses.
 However, this class of maps does not include all post-singularly finite entire functions because components of the escaping set might have a more complicated topology than arcs, depending on the geometry of the tracts of the function \cite{RRRS}.
-Even in this more complicated case, the escaping set still decomposes in a natural way into unbounded connected components called \emph{dreadlocks} \cite{BR}.
-These dreadlocks share many similarities with rays: their connected components are again distinguished by external addresses so that the escaping dynamics is semi-conjugate to the dynamics of the shift map, and thus they can be viewed as natural generalizations of dynamic rays.
-In the following, we describe the natural decomposition of the escaping set into dreadlocks and their combinatorial description via external addresses.
+Even in this more complicated case, the escaping set still decomposes in a natural way into unbounded connected components called \emph{filaments} \cite{BR}.
+These filaments share many similarities with rays: their connected components are again distinguished by external addresses so that the escaping dynamics is semi-conjugate to the dynamics of the shift map, and thus they can be viewed as natural generalizations of dynamic rays.
+In the following, we describe the natural decomposition of the escaping set into filaments and their combinatorial description via external addresses.